Create a New Project¶

 This tutorial shows how to create a New Project, open images in the Viewer, use the Stimulus Mapping module and perform Caiman motion correction

-The effects of different types of temporary stimulation?
-Such as poking or odors?
+The effects of different types of temporary stimulation or behavior?
+Such as odors, visual stimuli etc.

 Are you interested in neuronal activity during specific behavioral periods?

-Differences in calcium dynamics between different anatomical regions?
+Differences in calcium dynamics between different anatomical regions or cell types?